ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

 Otherwise, the JWE Protected Header (and JWE Shared Unprotected Header) MUST NOT contain "alg".
 - JOSE Header parameter "alg" MUST be a JOSE-HPKE algorithm.
 - JOSE Header parameter "psk_id" MAY be present.
-- JOSE Header parameter "auth_kid" SHOULD NOT be present.
 - JOSE Header parameter "ek" MUST be present and contain base64url-encoded HPKE encapsulated key.
 - Recipient JWE Encrypted Key MUST be the ciphertext from HPKE Encryption.
 - The HPKE Setup info parameter MUST be set to an empty string.